 Luckily for you and other women out there, menstrual cups are for everyone at any age.
 In fact, there are cups that are specifically designed for cup newbies, so, today we’re going to figure out which menstrual cup is best for beginners like you.
 Knowing the right cup that fits you well will allow you to have the freedom and achieve comfort during your menstruation.

-So, let’s talk about it below, shall we?
+Let’s talk about it below, shall we?

 For beginner cup users, particularly those women who have had given birth already or mothers, they might need to use a cup that is firmer and large in size.
-What commonly happens after pregnancy is that stretches the muscles of the pelvic floor, which weakens your pelvic floor muscles.
+What commonly happens after pregnancy is that it stretches the muscles of the pelvic floor, which weakens your those muscles.
 For this, you may need a cup that is strong and firm enough to support weak pelvic floor muscles.

-You might want to avoid a smaller cup as it might be too soft for you, leading it to slip down and fall unexpectedly, which may cause irritating leaks.
-Also, some women who have given can still use a smaller cup even after giving birth and some cannot.
-Besides, every woman’s anatomy is different so it’s just a matter of trial and error.
+Avoid a smaller cup as it might be too soft for you, leading it to slip down and fall unexpectedly, which may cause irritating leaks.
+Some women who have given birth can still use a smaller cup even after giving birth and some cannot.
+Every woman’s anatomy is different so it’s just a matter of trial and error.